 When analyzing the specific case, in light of the criteria previously set forth, the Court acknowledged that the appellant is not a public figure and his work, in the real state sector, is essentially private in nature.
 That being said, the Court argued that “some professional aspects of [Segundo’s] activities are of public interest” [p.
 9].
 For example, consumers and users have a legitimate interest in accessing publications, through Google, with information and opinions about professionals.
 “What’s being disseminated in the publications that [the appellant] wants to take down, are experiences and opinions from a user in two platforms, consisting of complaints about professional services from the appellant’s company, and even though in some cases this criticism issues disqualifying statements, these are not disproportionate” [p.
 9].

-Similarly so, the Tribunal also held that the public interest regarding the complaints hasn’t diluted by the passage of time, “since the information is still relevant and of public interest” [p.
+Similarly, the Tribunal also held that the public interest regarding the complaints has not diluted by the passage of time, “since the information is still relevant and of public interest” [p.
 10].
 Although the contested information was published in 2010, in 2014 and 2015 adverse commentaries from different users, about Segundo´s company, were published too.
 In 2017, subsequent publications were made regarding allegations about criminal activities linked to the appellant’s company.
 Considering the ongoing chain of news, and the importance and seriousness of the allegations, the Tribunal opined that the contested information was still relevant.

-Regarding the truthfulness of the information, the Court argued that Google can’t be required “to verify on the truthfulness of opinions, nor its content, except when they are obsolete, defamatory, or disqualifying in an unproportionate manner or about issues that are not of public interest” [p.
+Regarding the truthfulness of the information, the Court argued that Google cannot be required “to verify the truthfulness of opinions, nor its content, except when they are obsolete, defamatory, or disqualifying in an unproportionate manner or about issues that are not of public interest” [p.
 12].
 For the Court, Google successfully argued that the contested publication alludes to an important issue that is relevant for consumers.

-For these reasons, the Tribunal upheld the decision taken by the lower court, thus confirming that in this specific case the right to be forgotten, when in collision to freedom of expression, couldn’t prevail.
+For these reasons, the Tribunal upheld the decision taken by the lower court, thus confirming that in this specific case the right to be forgotten, when in collision to freedom of expression, could not prevail.

 Decision Direction